Survey: Most residents in struggling US areas respect police

 Despite the respect and confidence for police, vast majorities of residents of struggling communities say they would rather see money spent on social and economic problems that lead to crime rather than spending more money on law enforcement.
 The survey found 84 percent of those asked said they want more money spent on better education and job training rather than on improving law enforcement by increasing the number of prisons, police and judges.

 This is despite crime continuing to be a problem in these neighborhoods.
-Just about half the people in the survey conducted by Gallup and the Center for Advancing Opportunity — 51 percent — say they see crime increasing in their neighborhoods.
+Just about half the people in the survey conducted by Gallup, the Center for Advancing Opportunity and the Charles Koch Foundation — 51 percent — say they see crime increasing in their neighborhoods.
 By comparison, only 40 percent of Americans nationwide said there was more crime in America in October 2017 than there was the year before.

 About six out of 10 people in fragile neighborhoods say they would like to relocate if they had the opportunity, and crime was the most commonly cited reason.